MrCattiman/HACAL/docs/grammar.md

   - Adds context to a conversation, or defines a word to be remembered.
 - Coin
   - A word defined in HACAL using a contextual word, can never be a core word.
+- Pronoun
+  - A word that references the instance of another word that has been used previously.

 Words in HACAL can be described as nouns, intransitive verbs, and transitive verbs, depending on how many values are added or removed from the stack.
 A noun would add a value to the stack and not require any values, an intransitive verb would add a value to the stack and also require a value, and a transitive verb would add a value to the stack and also require multiple values.